Motivic stable cohomotopy and unimodular rows: Comparing cohomotopy theories

-Let us also mention that the notion of naive $\A^1$-homotopy clearly does not require any regularity condition on the schemes involved and may be defined over any base: under this generalisation (with base $\Z$), the theorem above holds for any Noetherian ring $A$ as is in fact clear from the proof (see also \cite[Theorem 2.0.9]{FaselNumGenIdPol}).
+Let us also mention that the set $\Hom_{\A^1}(X,Y)$ makes sense for essentially arbitrary schemes (over the base $\Z$).
+The theorem above then holds for any Noetherian ring $A$ as is in fact clear from the proof (see also \cite[Theorem 2.0.9]{FaselNumGenIdPol}).
 Since we work in the context of $\A^1$-homotopy theory, we prefer to restrict our attention to objects of $\mathsf{Sm}_k$. \end{rema}

 Let $A$ be a smooth $k$-algebra.
 If $(x,y,z)$ is an element of $Q_{2n}(A)$, we denote by $[(x,y,z)]$ the image of $(x,y,z)$ by the quotient map $Q_{2n}(A)\rightarrow\Hom_{\A^1}(\Spec A,Q_{2n})$.

 \begin{defi}[ {\cite[Definition 3.1.3]{AF}}] Let $(I,\omega_I)$ be an element of $\Ob_n(A)$.
 We set $s(I,\omega_I)=[(x,y,z)]$ where $(x,y,z)$ satisfies the conclusion of the previous theorem, which shows that this is a well-defined association $s:\Ob_n(A)\rightarrow\Hom_{\A^1}(\Spec A,Q_{2n})$: we call $s$ the \emph{universal Segre class} map. \end{defi}